Most Recent Posts

 Google Fiber Is A Death Star

 Google Fiber’s big announcement last week, that they’re going to “pause” the rollout of Google Fiber in new cities, in combination with the resignation of CEO Craig Barratt, led to a lot of speculation that this particular letter in the Alphabet is in trouble.
 Everyone from Ars Technica to The Washington Post had some fun with this story.
-We offer a contrarian take.
+So why not us?

 Do IoT Botnet DDoS Attacks Threaten The Internet?